-A doctor or other trained health professional will give you this medicine.
-This medicine is given through a needle placed within the uterus, into a lymphatic vessel, or into an artery of the liver.
+A doctor or other trained health professional will give you this medicine in a hospital.
+It is given through a needle placed within the uterus, into a lymphatic vessel, or into an artery of the liver.

 This medicine may cause pulmonary embolism (blood clots in the lungs).
-Tell your doctor right away if you have anxiety, chest pain, cough, dizziness or lightheadedness, fainting, fast heartbeat, sudden shortness of breath, or troubled breathing.
+Tell your doctor right away if you have anxiety, chest pain, cough, dizziness or lightheadedness, fainting, fast heartbeat, sudden trouble breathing.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 Incidence not known

 - changes in vision